2014 Spring Counseling Summit

 COUNSELING SUMMIT PRESENTER

-A continental breakfast will be provided at check-in.
-Please register early for the 2013 Spring Counseling Summit.
+A continental breakfast will be provided at morning check-in, and snacks will be available at the mid-morning and mid-afternoon breaks.
+Please register early for the 2014 Spring Counseling Summit.
 Please contact the CCU Counseling Center with any questions at 513-244-8193 (phone) or firstname.lastname@example.org (e-mail).

 ABOUT THE SUMMIT